CSCI-362-03-2015/TeamIsntThisFun/README.md

 "cd .." // this only navigates to TeamIsntThisFun/testAutomation/project ... it should navigate to top-level directory, which is testAutomation.

 Then, type: "python ./scripts/runAllTests.py"
-The testing framework should execute automatically and output a test report in a web browser.
+>>> not allowed to say python in front: in specs it says must run from using this command "./scripts/runAllTests.py" The testing framework should execute automatically and output a test report in a web browser.

 5.)
 In order to test the faults, copy /TeamIsntThisFun/docs/__init__.py to /TeamIsntThisFun/project/src/beets/beets/ui and /TeamIsntThisFun/docs/hooks.py to /TeamIsntThisFun/project/src/beets/beets/autotag.
 These files in the docs directory have the faults in them, therefore once the files are copied into the correct directory (overwriting the other copies), the script may simply be ran as normal.